googlefonts/colr-gradients-spec/colr-gradients-spec.md

 *__Figure 5:__ Radial gradients with one circle contained within the other.
 (Illustration generated from [images/radial_gradients_circle_within_circle.svg](images/radial_gradients_circle_within_circle.svg).)*

-*__Note:__ When a radial gradient is nested below a transformation which flattens the circles so that they resemble lines, a radial gradient may appear as a strip or a cone filled with a linear gradient.*
+*__Note:__ When a radial gradient is nested below a transformation which flattens the circles so that they resemble lines, provided that line is not colinear with the line between the centers of the two circles, then the combination is still a well-formed gradient and will appear as a strip or a cone filled with a linear gradient.*

 ## Transformation